 - 1. program eligibility;

-- 1. grade status as locally determined

-- 2. acceptance by college;

-- 3. enrollment options required by State law;

-- 2.4. any necessary financial arrangements for tuition, textbooks, materials and fees;
+- 2. any necessary financial arrangements for tuition, textbooks and fees;

-- 3.5. process of granting academic credits;
+- 3. process of granting academic credits;

-- 4.6. criteria for any transportation aid;
+- 4. criteria for any transportation aid;

-- 5.7. available support services;
+- 5. available support services;

-- 6.8. scheduling;
+- 6. scheduling;

-- 7.9. consequences of failing or not completing a course, and the effect of the grade attained in the course being included in the student's grade-point average, if applicable;
+- 7. the effect of the grade attained in the course being included in the student's grade-point average, if applicable;

-- 8.10. consequences of failing or not completing a course under the program, including the effect of program participation on the student's ability to complete District graduation requirements;, as well as participation in cocurricular and extracurricular activities; - 9. benefits to the student of successfully completing a course under the program, including the ability to reduce the overall cost of, and the amount of time required for, a college education; - 10.11. academic and social responsibilities of students and parents relative to this program; - 11.12. information about and encouraging the use of college counseling services and; - 12.13. encouragement of all students exhibiting the ability to consider this program and the standard program information packet developed by the Ohio Board of Regents. - 14. a list of all institutions of higher education that currently participate in the program or another dual enrollment program compiled and distributed by the Ohio Department of Education
+- 8. consequences of failing or not completing a course under the program, including the effect on the student's ability to complete District graduation requirements;

+- 9. benefits to the student of successfully completing a course under the program, including the ability to reduce the overall cost of, and the amount of time required for, a college education; - 10. academic and social responsibilities of students and parents relative to this program; - 11. information about and encouraging the use of college counseling services and - 12. the standard program information packet developed by the Ohio Board of Regents.